alongoldboim/foreman_theme/README.md

 #####For scss/css:

--On top of the new file add `@import path/*filename` to the core files is need(if installed from package the path will be /usr/share/foreman/app/assets/stylesheets).
+-At the top of the new file add `@import path/*filename` (the path is the full path to foreman, if installed from package the path will be /usr/share/foreman/app/assets/stylesheets).

-*Imprtant note* : add `//=include_foreman stylesheets/*filename` If the core file includes a sprockets //=require*.
+*Imprtant note* : add `//=include_foreman stylesheets/*filename` If the core file includes a sprockets //=require* (no full path needed here, just stylesheets/filename).

 #####For javascripts:

--On top of the new file add `//=include_foreman javascripts/*filename`.
+-At the top of the new file add `//=include_foreman javascripts/*filename`.

 #####For images: